-The King's College Houses, Fall Retreats and House Competition are designed to lay a vital foundation for subsequent years at The King's College, as well as for future leadership.
-After their initial year, many first-year students have opportunity to provide leadership through the Houses, The King's Council, or Student Organizations.
+The Houses, the King's Council, student organizations, and the House Competition are designed to lay a vital foundation for subsequent years at The King's College, as well as for future leadership.
+After their initial year, many first-year students have opportunity to provide leadership through their Houses, The King's Council, or student organizations.
 In this way, The King's College is characterized by a culture in which students lead other students.
+The collegium of official student leaders is called the Statesmanship Institute.